Fullintel Logo

 • And the horror film “Late Night With the Devil” was recently roasted by some viewers after viewers noticed it had used AI-generated imagery without disclosure.

-AI Disclosure, Labeling, and Usage Policies in PR
+AI Disclosure, Labeling, and Usage Policies in Public Relations

 Some organizations in the PR and communications space have already released AI disclosure and labelling policies, including the Institute for Public Relations (IPR), which released its policy in early March.